 By controlling the angle of the high-velocity spray in a consistent manner, we are able to throughly clean the surface in a harmless and nondestructive manner.
 Homeowners are more likely to damage their concrete driveways and sidewalks with 3,000 psi, retail power washers than Rampart is with its large-scale, robotic processes operating at twelve (12) times the pressure.

-Within surface cleaning, we have established a large “rubber removal” practice that cleans built-up airplane tire rubber from airport runways.
+Within our surface cleaning and coating removal division, we have established a large rubber removal business.
+Our process cleans built-up airplane tire rubber from airport runways without damaging the surface.
 Because of friction between the rubber tires and the runway, during each takeoff and landing, a little bit of rubber is left behind–just like any other sort of skid mark.
-As the rubber builds on the surface, the necessary friction is lost and both stopping time and distance increase–thereby leading to potential unsafe conditions.
+As the rubber builds up on the surface, the necessary friction is lost and both stopping time and distance increase–thereby leading to potentially unsafe conditions.

-Rampart’s nondestructive cleaning techniques are effective and economical ways to clean hard surfaces like concrete metal, asphalt, and aggregate and to remove old coatings like paint and membranes (sealants) on surfaces and in cracks and expansion joints.
-That allows the proper application of new sealants to penetrate the cracks and protect the concrete from the damaging effects of salt and chloride penetration.
+Rampart’s nondestructive cleaning techniques are effective and economical ways to clean hard surfaces like concrete, metal, asphalt, and aggregate.
+We can remove old coatings, like paint and membranes (sealants), on surfaces and in cracks and expansion joints.
+That allows the proper application of new sealants and paints to penetrate the cracks and protect the concrete from the damaging effects of salt and chloride penetration.